Vision & Mission

 Go to pillar →Sovereign

-Digital sovereignty, data control, exit capability, and regulatory alignment.
+Digital sovereignty, data control, exit capability, and regulatory alignment across cloud environments.

 Go to pillar →Get involved

-Share use cases, provide feedback, or contribute in Working Groups — WAF++ thrives on real-world practice.
+Share use cases, provide feedback, or contribute in Working Groups — WAF++ thrives on real-world practice and community input.